Information & Resources

 • Clean and disinfect frequently touched objects and surfaces.

-All DISD Schools are closed indefinitely due to COVID-19.
-Our Partner schools, Molina, Sunset and Pinkston are dealing with the situation in their own way.
+DISD Schools are now incorporating a hybrid model due to COVID-19.
+Our Partner schools, Molina, Sunset, and Pinkston are dealing with the situation in their own way.
 Parents and students are still expected to work on classwork from home.
 The district has provided laptops and internet hotspots to facilitate at-home learning.
 Please visit your school's website or the DISD website for more information:

 "As of 2:00 pm March 9, 2021 Dallas County Health and Human Services is reporting 265 additional positive cases of 2019 novel coronavirus (COVID-19) in Dallas County, 251 confirmed cases and 14 probable cases.
 There is a cumulative total of 248,225 confirmed cases (PCR test).
 There is a cumulative total of 36,710 probable cases (antigen test).
 A total of 3,180 Dallas County residents have lost their lives due to COVID-19 illness."**